Diana Carolina Sierra Becerra

-“For Our Total Emancipation: The Making of Revolutionary Feminism in Insurgent El Salvador, 1977-1987,” in Rethinking Revolution: New Histories of the Latin American Left, Cambridge University Press (forthcoming).
+“For Our Total Emancipation: The Making of Revolutionary Feminism in Insurgent El Salvador, 1977-1987,” in Making the Revolution: Histories of the Latin American Left, Cambridge University Press, 2019.

 “The First Black Miss Colombia and the Limits of Multiculturalism.”
 Latin American Caribbean and Ethnic Studies 12, no.1 (2017): 71-90.